Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Stacy Quick, LPC

-With increased awareness of mental health in the media and in schools, more and more people are accessing mental health care today than ever before.
-More people are receiving help that was previously unavailable, unknown to them, or that they stayed away from due to stigma and fear.
-And while OCD remains highly misunderstood by the general population, more and more people are learning that it’s a serious condition, rather than a joke or personality quirk.
+As our collective understanding of mental health has grown, more and more people have begun accessing care for obsessive-compulsive disorder (OCD) and other mental health conditions than ever before.
+Today, many people are receiving help that was previously unavailable, unknown to them, or avoided due to stigma and fear.
+And while OCD still remains highly misunderstood, more and more people are coming to recognize it as a serious condition, rather than a joke or personality quirk.

-In spite of all of these advances in healthcare and recognizing OCD as the serious, debilitating illness that it can be, many people still are not seeking out the help they need.
-There are several reasons for this, but please know that you can find relief from OCD, and you can start your recovery journey today.
-Here’s why.
+In spite of these advances in healthcare and the growing understanding of OCD as the debilitating illness it can be, many people are still not seeking out the help they need.
+There are several reasons for this, but I want to make it clear to anyone who finds themself in that position right now that you can find relief from OCD, and you can start your recovery journey today.
+Here’s why:

 Yes, it is serious enough

-One reason that people with OCD delay getting treatment for so long is that they don’t feel it is “serious” enough.
-I cannot tell you how many people I have seen for therapy who questioned for years whether their symptoms warranted treatment or if they were overreacting.
-They report intense feelings of doubt about whether they are “sick enough” to need therapy.
+One reason why some people with OCD delay getting treatment for so long is that they don’t feel their symptoms are “serious” enough.
+In my years as an OCD therapist, I cannot tell you how many people I worked with who spent years questioning whether their symptoms warranted treatment or if they were overreacting.
+They had intense feelings of doubt about whether they were “sick enough” to need therapy.

-I respond by asking them if their symptoms are getting in the way of them living the life that they want to live.
-If the answer is yes—and it almost always is—then I say that it is serious enough.
-The goal of treatment is to improve your quality of life and to increase your ability to function the way you want.
-Your OCD symptoms and severity will vary from time to time.
+I would respond by asking them if their symptoms were getting in the way of living the life that they wanted to live.
+If the answer was yes—and it almost always was—then I would say that it is serious enough.
+The goal of treatment is to improve your quality of life and increase your ability to function the way you want.
+A person’s OCD symptoms and severity may vary from time to time.
 There is no “wrong” time to get treatment if OCD is interfering with the life you want to live.

 You can free yourself from stigma

-Many people grew up with a strong negative connotation attached to mental illness and mental healthcare as a whole.
-So many people kept their struggles a secret so that they wouldn’t appear weak.
-The stigma attached to mental illness has diverted so many people away from seeking help over the years—I hear this so often from the people who were lucky enough to eventually seek the help they needed.
+Many people grew up attaching a strong negative connotation to mental health conditions and mental healthcare as a whole.
+So many people have kept their struggles a secret, fearing that they would appear weak if they shared them with others.
+The stigma and shame attached to mental illness has held so many people back from seeking help over the years—I hear this often from the people who were determined enough to eventually seek the help they needed.

-For some, therapy was seen as nothing more than activity done by people who were interested in it, and less like healthcare.
-For others, it was seen as a shameful, taboo topic, or a sign of failure.
-Fortunately, we’re headed in the right direction.
-Even just a few years ago, telehealth was difficult to access and the options that existed were more heavily stigmatized.
+In the past, some people saw therapy as nothing more than activity done by people who were interested in it, and less of a standard healthcare service.
+For others, therapy was seen as a shameful, taboo topic, or a sign of failure.
+Fortunately, these beliefs have evolved, and we’re finally headed in the right direction.
+Even just a few years ago, telehealth was difficult to access and the options that did exist were more heavily stigmatized.

 Learn more

-The truth is that you may never feel ready.
-That is how OCD works.
-It runs from discomfort at every turn, and seeking treatment can be uncomfortable.
-But we do it because it works.
-We do it because living with OCD is far more uncomfortable and far more distressing than fighting back.
+The truth is that you may never feel ready to start treatment for OCD.
+That’s how OCD tends to work.
+It can run from discomfort at every turn, and making the choice to seek treatment can seem uncomfortable.
+But we still do it because it works.
+We do it because living with untreated OCD is far more uncomfortable and far more distressing than fighting back against it.

-You are not alone—there is a whole community of others who struggle with this condition like you do.
+You are not alone in how you’re feeling—there is a whole community of other people who struggle with this condition like you do, who’ve dealt with similar doubts and fears, and who have conquered OCD in spite of them.
+I hope you’ll make this the year you start your own recovery journey.
 You have suffered long enough in silence.
 Make now the time for a change.

 Now is the time to get treatment

-The NOCD community is here to help you.
-The good news is that today, effective treatment with a therapist who specializes in OCD is more accessible than ever, and overall awareness about OCD is on the rise.
+NOCD is here to help you take your first step toward recovery.
+The good news is that today, effective treatment with a therapist who specializes in OCD is more accessible than ever, and overall awareness of OCD is on the rise.
 If you are struggling with OCD and need to work with a licensed therapist with specialty training, there’s no better time than right now.

 Learn more